 Learn more in the Guide to CBD

 Though cannabigerol (CBG) is a lesser-known cannibinoid, many covet it for its unique benefits.
-Anecdotal reports inform us that many people take CBG for extra energy, though more research is needed to know the science behind the perceptions.
-Some CBG users compare its effects to a rush of creativity, like a shot of caffeine or the surge of adrenalin.
-Others report that they feel less stressed when they take CBG products [9].
-CBG’s energy-giving qualities are thought to enhance sex drive.
-What would sexual desire and stamina be without sustained energy?
+People take CBG for the energetic feelings they get, though more research is needed to know the science behind the perceptions.
+Some CBG users compare its effects to a rush of creativity.

-Though sex with Delta-9 THC can lead to body-awakening, transcendent sexual romps for some, it can make others feel paranoid.
 Delta-9 may amplify what you feel, whether bliss or shyness.
 That’s why it’s important to go easy on Delta-9 THC products if you are not an experienced user or if you find yourself standing in your skivvies undergoing an existential crisis.
 But, don’t worry.
 If you start low and go slow, as they say, you should do well.
-Or, if the effects of Delta-9 are not for you, choose a different cannabinoid, one like CBD, which may help decrease nervousness as you get intimate.
+Or, if the effects of Delta-9 are not for you, choose a different cannabinoid, one like CBD.

-Alternatively, you may want to explore the issue of whether it might not be the THC and sex making you paranoid but rather the type of strain.
-There are plenty of sensual cannabis strains to play around with until you find the perfect balance of sex-friendly cannabinoids.
+Alternatively, you may want to explore the issue of whether it might not be the THC making you nervous but rather the type of strain.
+There are plenty of sensual cannabis strains to play around with until you find the perfect balance of cannabinoids.

 Does cannabis enhance orgasm?